theresamaier/2022ws_do_tm/Blog_content.md

 ## Exponential Organizations

 While reading the characteristics, you must have already thought of several companies.
-Using the characteristics of ExO, Ismail et al. have developed a [diagnostic](https://exqsurvey.com) that can help you assess and analyze your organization.
-Implementing four or more ExO attributes can lead to a 10-fold increase in performance.
+Using the characteristics of ExO, Ismail et al. have developed a [diagnostic](https://exqsurvey.com) that quantifies the core scalability of an organization and thereby help you assess and analyze your organization.
+Implementing at least four or more ExO attributes can lead to a 10-fold increase in performance.

-Let's take a look at the findings of the company's diagnostics regarding ExO:
+Let's take a look at the findings of the company's diagnostics regarding ExO: (maximum score 84 points)

-first Place:
+first Place: Github (Founded 2008) - ExQ Score 76
+second place Airbnb (founded 2008) ExQ Score 74 third place uber (funded 2009) ExQ Score 73
+4. Indiegogo

+5. Google -> Google Ventures was identified as the benchmark company with an exponential quotient of 76 out of 84.

+6. Pinterest

+7. Kaggle

+8. Tumblr

+9. Quirky

+10. Shapeways.

+All hundred ExOs can be seen via [here](https://openexo.com/top100/).

+ **Excursus:** The sobriquet "unicorn" was shaped by a groundbreaking [article by venture capitalist Aileen Lee in 2013](https://techcrunch.com/2013/11/02/welcome-to-the-unicorn-club/?guccounter=1) and has been the target state of every founder ever since.
+But how do you become a unicorn and why are they so successful?"
+Salim Ismail, Mike Malone, Yuri van Geest have explored this question and created a compressed [guide on how to build unicorns](https://openexo.com/exponential-organizations-book/).
+According to their thesis, the ability to scale one's organizational structures in a completely new way is what makes companies unicorns.The same is essential for exponential organizations.
+Therefore, it may not be surprising that considerable overlap has been found between ExOs and Unicorns.
+Of the 100 largest ExOs identified by Ismail et al. 35 are considered Unicorns according to Aileen Lee's list or in Fortune's list.
+Thus, if you want to be a unicorn, scale your organizational structure beyond the core team and find a way to lower your marginal cost of supply.

 ### Some ExOs examples:

-Examples for exponential organizations:
-- Google *(MTP: Organizing world’s information)
-- Airbnb *(MTP: Everyone belongs everywhere)
-* Xiaomi
-* TED: Ideas worth spreading.
-* Tesla: Accelerate the transition to sustainable transportation
-- Uber Transportation as reliable as running water
-- Netflix

 ## How i became exponential